desistrom/resume-parser/README.md

 ### Ci / CD pipeline
 Created a complete ci cd pipleine with docker, aws ecs, aws ecr and github actions to automate the workflow of the environment

-## Blog
-For more detailed information you can visit my blog at [link](https://medium.com/@shavakchauhan27/resume-parser-using-deep-learning-with-roberta-a7426ae226e1)